Coastal Treasures of the Gouf

 Dining at the water’s edge enjoying fine wine, we’ll watch the sun setting the sea alight in a blaze of oranges and reds as it gently dips below the horizon.
 And our treat?
 We spotted a pod of dolphins swimming close to the shore, playing tag with fishing boats on their way back to port.
 Bliss.
 These are the ingredients that make breaks here so special.
 If you fancy a relaxed holiday on the Atlantic coast, I highly recommend a visit.”

 Thank you Beth, especially for the lobster!
-For more real-life stories in rural France, check out Beth’s books on Amazon.
-They’re free on Kindle and highly recommended for anyone who loves animals, nature, and the Occitanie region!
+For more real-life stories in rural France, check out Beth’s website.
+They’re highly recommended for anyone who loves animals, nature, and the Occitanie region.
 Are you too aspiring to start a new life in France?
 Please register your search criteria or contact us with details about your project.

 Back to articles